 Denmark: An Open Pathway for Global Medical Talent

 Hospitals in Denmark are constantly seeking professionals such as Medical Specialists, Nurses, Dentists, Dental Assistants, Health Care Workers, and other specialized roles.
-However, Denmark has temporarily stopped accepting applications for nurse authorization from individuals who are nationals of countries outside the EU/EEA.
-This is indeed an attractive opportunity for EU/EEA nurses (until 2027).
+However, Denmark has temporarily stopped accepting applications for medical doctor and nurse authorization from individuals who are nationals of countries outside the EU/EEA.
+This is indeed an attractive opportunity for EU/EEA applicants (until 2027).

 Ekspatify offers the following services: